Finistere/antidote/README.rst

     - Dependencies can be frozen, which blocks any new declarations.
     - No double injection.
     - Everything is as explicit as possible, :code:`@inject` does not inject anything implicitly.
-    - Type checks when a type is explicitly defined with :code:`world.get`, :code:`world.lazy` and constants.
+    - Type checks when a type is explicitly defined with :code:`world.get` and constants.
     - Thread-safe, cycle detection.
     - Immutable whenever possible.
 - Testability